Ed94/refactor/Readme.md

 * Test to see how much needs to be ported for other platforms (if at all)
 * Setup as api.
 * Provide binaries in the release page for github. (debug and release builds)
+* Directive to ignore comments (with a way to specify the comment signature).
+Right now comments that meet the signature of words or namespaces are refactored.